Ameba-AIoT/ameba-iot-docs/ameba/en/at_command/src/bluetooth_at_command.rst

 ~~~~~~~~~~~
 .. code-block::

-   //Here is the callback message of start adv when init transfer module
+   //Here is the callback message of start advertising when init transfer module
    +BLEGAP:adv,start,0,0

 Parameter